Dr. Hari Singh Gour University: Controversies

-The University has been rocked by several corruption cases and scandals ever since its elevation as a Central University.
-In 2015 the University's first Vice Chancellor Prof N S Gajbhiye was arrested by CBI and convicted of massive recruitment frauds.
+The university has been rocked by several corruption cases and scandals ever since its elevation as a central university.
+In 2015 the university's first vice chancellor, Prof. N. S. Gajbhiye, was arrested by CBI and convicted of massive recruitment frauds.
 The HRD Ministry led by Smriti Irani was accused of influencing CBI investigation to protect the culprits.
-In August 2018 Madhya Pradesh High Court in its judgment stated that the University was fraudulently recruiting ineligible candidates while removing eligible candidates.
-In 2023 the University's Registrar Dr Ranjan Kumar Pradhan was removed from the post after he complained against financial irregularities by the new Vice Chancellor Prof Neelima Gupta, but Madhya Pradesh High Court declared his removal as illegal and ordered his reinstatement.
-In 2024 two professors of the University fought for the same office, resulting in the HOD running his office on roadside.
-In June 2025 the University students federation demanded immediate resignation of vice chancellor Neelima Gupta accusing her of frauds and malpractices.
+In August 2018 Madhya Pradesh High Court in its judgment stated that the university was fraudulently recruiting ineligible candidates while removing eligible candidates.
+In 2023 the university's registrar, Dr. Ranjan Kumar Pradhan, was removed from the post after he complained against financial irregularities by the new vice chancellor, Prof. Neelima Gupta, but Madhya Pradesh High Court declared his removal as illegal and ordered his reinstatement.
+In 2024 two professors of the university fought for the same office, resulting in the HOD running his office on roadside.
+In June 2025, the university students federation demanded immediate resignation of VC Neelima Gupta accusing her of frauds and malpractices.